triagit/triagit/README.md

 * auto approve PRs from certain teams/users
 * auto-assign priority based on number of upvotes/+1s
 * lock issue/PR comments based on # of comments, to prevent spam
+* auto-assign tag based on number of upvotes or +1s
 * PR to slack integration.
 Message whenever an action occurs on a PR.

 ## Non-core requirements